Overview of Kidney Disorders

 Nephrology is the branch of medicine concerned with the diagnosis and treatment of

-conditions related to the kidneys, and doctors who specialize in kidney disease are
+conditions related to the kidneys.
+Healthcare providers who specialize in kidney disease

-primary care doctors, pediatricians, transplant specialists, and urologists.
+primary care providers, pediatricians, transplant specialists, and urologists.

 What causes problems with the kidneys?